Search results for:

 Step 4.
 From there, a settings window should appear, defaulting to General Settings.
 You would need to click FTP over TLS Settings next.

 Step 5.
 Then, you would click the checkbox for Enable FTP over TLS support (FTPS)

 Step 6.
 Next, you would need to click Generate new certificate…

 Step 7.
 A new window will display, requesting to have the information you would like to enter, as well as the key size.
 Select the desired key size, and enter the information in the fields below.
 A 2-digit Country code is required to generate the certificate as well.

 Step 8.
 Once this window completes after clicking OK, a TLS key will automatically be produced and updated into the file location.

 Step 9.
 Next, click OK, and it should now request or allow a TLS connection when connecting to Filezilla.

-FTP over TLS suport is also known as FTPS and is different than SFTP using a Linux Server with SSH access.
+FTP over TLS support is also known as FTPS and is different than SFTP using a Linux Server with SSH access.

-SFTP is only available for accounts that have SSH access to the server such as a Hostwinds Cloud VPS or Dedicated Server.
+SFTP is only available for accounts with SSH access to the server, such as a Hostwinds Cloud VPS or Dedicated Server.